fsprojects/Paket.VisualStudio/README.md

 Require Visual Studio 2013 and Visual Studio 2013 SDK.
 Run the `build.cmd` script or `Paket.VisualStudio.sln` to build the solution.

-You can download the latest installer [here](https://ci.appveyor.com/project/SteffenForkmann/paket-visualstudio/build/artifacts).
+You can download the installer [here](https://ci.appveyor.com/project/SteffenForkmann/paket-visualstudio/history):
+Choose the latest build and navigate to the "artifacts" tab.

 ### Getting involved